khanhptnk/easy-tensorflow/README.md

 # easy-tensorflow

 **easy-tensorflow** provides an easy way to train and evaluate TensorFlow models.
-The goal of this project is not build an off-the-shelf tool for industrial or commercial purposes but to *simplify* programming with TensorFlow API.
+The goal of this project is not to build an off-the-shelf tool for industrial or commercial purposes but to *simplify* programming with TensorFlow API.
 With a standardized pipeline, one does not have to worry about extra book-keeping steps but can focus entirely on input pre-processing and model